Swimming—A Watery Relationship

 In the right conditions, a person can drown in 2 inches worth of water.

 Life seems to echo the same truth—when we bother to listen.
-Its message is always one of love and grace, even when it arrives through resistance.
+Its message is always one of love, grace, and mercy even when it arrives through resistance.

 Swimming, when we participate with the water, is—no bias here... maybe just a little—the best form of exercise...